grimloc-aduque/Distributed-Systems-React-Java-WebSocket/README.md

    * javax.websocket

 # Web Client
-Reactive table that keeps track of items on stock among all users
+Reactive table that keeps track of items on stock among all users.

 # WebSocket Server
 Accepts websocket connections.
 Responds to messages from users requesting the list of items in stock and sending stock updates.
 Keeps the information of all web clients updated.